barionleg/cesium.wiki.gs/Models-Details.md

 _Client-side_: use collada2json's WebGL library to read WebGLTF.

 Contribute back to collada2json using our [fork](https://github.com/AnalyticalGraphicsInc/collada2json).
-Clone with `git clone --recursive git@github.com:AnalyticalGraphicsInc/collada2json.git`

 There are already converters to convert many different formats to COLLADA.